Probing the Dynamics of Two-Level System Defect Ensembles via Broadband Cryogenic Transient Dielectric Spectroscopy: Experimental Results

-Finally, we also characterize the dielectric response of 1-4 $\mu$m of photoresist on sapphire, as shown in Fig.\,\ref{fig:sample_compare}(f).
-This investigation is especially relevant because most resonators and waveguides leverage photolithography, meaning residual photoresist may be left on substrates if improperly removed.
-These photoresists are complex polymer chains that likely contain a high density of TLS defects \cite{Quintana2014, Muller2019} (a detailed description of sample preparation is included in Appendix\,\,\ref{app:SampleProcessing}).
-By understanding the dielectric properties of the resist layer, we can better assess its impact on junction performance and guide fabrication and device design optimizations \cite{megrant_scaling_2025}.
-Therefore, in Fig.\,\ref{fig:sample_compare}(f), we observe more transient response, consistent with our hypothesis that photoresist has many TLS defects.
+Finally, we characterize the dielectric response of 1--4~$\mu$m of Shipley 1813 photoresist on sapphire, as shown in Fig.~\ref{fig:sample_compare}(f).
+This sample is relevant because most resonators and waveguides are fabricated using photolithography, and residual photoresist can remain on the substrate if it is not fully removed.
+Photoresists are complex polymer materials and are expected to host a high density of TLS defects~\cite{Quintana2014,Muller2019}; details of the sample preparation are given in Appendix~\ref{app:SampleProcessing}.
+By measuring the transient response of the resist layer with BCTDS, we can assess how such residues may contribute to dielectric loss and inform fabrication and device-design optimization~\cite{megrant_scaling_2025}.
+In Fig.~\ref{fig:sample_compare}(f), the photoresist-coated sapphire shows an enhanced post-pulse transient response, consistent with a higher density of TLS defect-mediated dielectric activity in the resist layer.

-The technique presented in this manuscript also enables future longitudinal studies where the sample can be characterized at each step of the fabrication process, and it envisions active mitigation strategies for these defects in the next generation of superconducting qubit devices.
-It is essential to highlight that in the data presented in Fig.\,\ref{fig:sample_compare}, we observe that the transient emission processes have lifetimes on the order of $100$ ns.
-Previous work on so-called dielectric echoes in JTWPA experiments \cite{boselli2025,delattre_quantitative_2025} measured lifetimes of ~$\approx1$ $\mu$s.
-Here, since the waveguide provides a large density of states and probes large ensembles, the lifetimes of these TLS defects may be reduced due to Purcell enhancement and stimulated emission.
-While the lifetimes extracted in these measurements are relatively short compared to state-of-the-art coherence times for superconducting qubits, the observed transient response can still play a prominent role in larger quantum circuits where gates are sequentially implemented.
-This effect may partially explain why large quantum circuits have overall fidelities lower than a na\"{i}ve calculation based on single and two-qubit gate fidelities extracted using randomized benchmarking \cite{PhysRevA.75.022314}.
+More broadly, the technique introduced here enables longitudinal studies in which the same sample can be characterized at different stages of the fabrication process.
+Such measurements could help identify processing steps that increase or suppress TLS defect-related transient response, providing a route toward active mitigation strategies for future superconducting-qubit devices.
+Across the datasets in Fig.~\ref{fig:sample_compare}, the observed transient emission has characteristic lifetimes on the order of $100$~ns.
+This is shorter than the $\sim 1~\mu$s dielectric-echo lifetimes reported in recent JTWPA experiments~\cite{boselli2025,delattre_quantitative_2025}.
+In our broadband waveguide geometry, the larger electromagnetic density of states and the collective nature of the measurement may reduce the observed lifetimes through Purcell-enhanced decay and stimulated emission.
+Although these lifetimes are short compared with state-of-the-art superconducting-qubit coherence times, the corresponding transient response could still be relevant in larger quantum circuits where many gates are applied sequentially.
+Such effects may contribute to the gap between system-level fidelities and estimates based only on independently measured single- and two-qubit gate fidelities from randomized benchmarking~\cite{PhysRevA.75.022314}.